 With over 40% of the vulnerabilities having dangerous RCE/PE exploit codes, it is of utmost importance that organizations address these vulnerabilities at the earliest.
 If exploited, the consequences could be grave.

-As part of our exploit analysis, we studied the latencies in NVD disclosure that magnified the impact of the exploited vulnerabilities.
+As part of our exploit analysis, we studied the latencies in the National Vulnerability Database (NVD) disclosure that magnified the impact of the exploited vulnerabilities.

 |Exploit before patch||188||98||76||14||–|

 Further, we also compared latencies with respect to patches released for the vulnerabilities to understand the trends behind attacks waged by hackers and threat actors alike.